What is a smart factory?

 Consumer expectations are also contributing to the development of smart factory technologies and the factory of the future.
 Known as the Amazon Effect, consumer demand for next-day delivery has been rising at a steady and rapid pace.
 According to Entrepreneur magazine in 2019, “For better or worse, the U.S. economy and the global economy are in the throes of the Amazon Effect. […] E-commerce providers have been under ever-increasing pressure to match Amazon’s speed and efficiency, and there is no evidence consumer expectations are easing.”
 This trend has been a major factor in the rising demand for smart factory technology, as outdated systems prove unequal to meeting the scale of logistics and warehousing capacity that is needed to keep pace with this phenomenon.

-Manufacturers and supply chain managers face further risk and operational disruption as they strive to minimize their reliance upon international partners.
-Smart factory solutions like on-demand manufacturing and virtual inventories can certainly minimize dependency upon overseas suppliers and manufacturers.
+Manufacturers and supply chain managers face further risk and operational disruption as they strive to minimise their reliance upon international partners.
+Smart factory solutions like on-demand manufacturing and virtual inventories can certainly minimise dependency upon overseas suppliers and manufacturers.
 However, as Harvard Business Review points out in a 2020 article, it is easier said than done to bring manufacturing back to the U.S. “Manufacturers have turned to specialists and subcontractors who narrowly focus on just one area – and even those specialists have to rely on many others.
 And just as the world has come to rely on different regions for natural resources like iron ore or lithium metal, so too has it become dependent on regions where these specialists reside.”
 Increasing domestic manufacturing can certainly reduce cost and supply chain risk, but it doesn’t necessarily eliminate the need for overseas partners nor reduce the total number of links in the chain.
-It is therefore more crucial than ever that digital factory technologies are in place to optimize efficiency and visibility.
+It is therefore more crucial than ever that digital factory technologies are in place to optimise efficiency and visibility.

 How does a smart factory work?

 We often talk about automated processes as if they were unique to a smart factory – yet automation and robotics have been in use for decades in manufacturing operations.
-Many traditional factories use automated machines such as barcode scanners, cameras, and digitized production equipment in various parts of their operation.
+Many traditional factories use automated machines such as barcode scanners, cameras, and digitised production equipment in various parts of their operation.
 But those devices are not interconnected.
 The people, assets, and data management systems in a traditional factory all operate in isolation from one another and must be manually coordinated and integrated on an ongoing basis.

 A smart digital factory works by integrating machines, people, and Big Data into a single, digitally connected ecosystem.
-A smart factory not only curates and analyzes data, it actually learns from experience.
+A smart factory not only curates and analyses data, it actually learns from experience.
 It interprets and gains insights from data sets to forecast trends and events and to recommend and implement smart manufacturing workflows and automated processes.
-A smart factory undergoes continuous procedural improvement to self-correct and self-optimize – it can teach itself (and humans) to be more resilient, productive, and safe.
+A smart factory undergoes continuous procedural improvement to self-correct and self-optimise – it can teach itself (and humans) to be more resilient, productive, and safe.

 The structure of a smart factory